AlexBlagescu/Lab-Robotics/InfinityMirror/README.md

   5. Wires
   6. Breadbord

+## Build the project

+After you get all the components you can start to build up the project.
+First of all, you should make a circle and put around it the led strip.
+You can make the circle from many materials but for this project I used hobbyglass.
+After you have the circle ready, you can fit it around the middle of the mirror.I used hot glue tu make him stay fixed.
+Put the compontnes in one corner to hide the hardware, cause we want to have a smoother final product.
+When you have done that,  put the 70% reflection glass above the circle and fixed it.
+We're almost done, we need to make a body to hide the corners.
+Again, you can use hobbyglass for this.

 ## How it works?

 We already discussed how we can make the infinity leds effect so now let's focus on how our clock works.We have 3 colors, red green and blue.
 Red is representing the hours, green is representing the minutes and blue one is representing the seconds.
 Our RTC module is giving us the hour with 0-23 format so we need to convert it.
 We created a formula which help us to show the correct hour H = (HC * 5) % 60 where HC is the currently hour readed from RTC.